surinkim/go-study/README.md

 }
 ```

-We pass the address of a ByteSlice because only *ByteSlice satisfies io.Writer.
-The rule about pointers vs. values for receivers is that value methods can be invoked on pointers and values, but pointer methods can only be invoked on pointers.
+ - We pass the address of a `ByteSlice` because only `*ByteSlice` satisfies `io.Writer`.
+ - The rule about pointers vs. values for receivers is that value methods can be invoked on pointers and values, but pointer methods can only be invoked on pointers.

-This rule arises because pointer methods can modify the receiver; invoking them on a value would cause the method to receive a copy of the value, so any modifications would be discarded.
+ - This rule arises because pointer methods can modify the receiver; invoking them on a value would cause the method to receive a copy of the value, so any modifications would be discarded.
 The language therefore disallows this mistake.

 <- [code 9](https://play.golang.org/p/X8dxkES5wu)